-For over a decade now, I’ve been consulting businesses on tech, digital transformations, marketing strategies, WordPress integration for the enterprise, and recently receive more inquiries on recruitment, managing technical teams, handling operations, running a successful agency, employer branding (to name a few).
+For over a decade now, most of my advisory contracts were focused on tech, digital transformations, marketing strategies, WordPress integration for enterprises.
+Due to demand (and our partners scaling over the years), I’m solving a lot of problems around recruitment, managing technical teams, handling operations, running successful agencies, building distributed teams, employer branding (to name a few).

-I’ve worked with massive tech companies on training engagements, banks, telecoms, companies in the automotive and aviation industries, digital agencies, and over a hundred mid-sized enterprises in numerous niches.
+I’ve worked with massive tech companies on training courses, banks on financial software, telecoms on delivery platforms, companies in the automotive and aviation industries, digital agencies, and over two hundred mid-sized enterprises in numerous niches.

 Most of my regular business advisory customers are agencies within the $1M – $20M revenue mark looking for ways to scale their operations, automate processes, grow their digital presence, bootstrap their content work, hire better talent.